iams3cond/misc/handouts/intellij/intellij_setup.md

 ## 3. Running code

 Programs can be run in all Jetbrain IDEs through *run configurations*.
-We'll create a simple run configuration for our hello world program and will briefly demonstrate how run configurations can be used to simulate arguments passed through the command line.
+In this part of the walkthrough we'll create a simple run configuration for our hello world program then show how run configurations can be used to simulate arguments passed through the command line.

 1.
 <img src="https://github.com/dtwelch/misc/blob/master/handouts/intellij/figs/running_code.png" width="600">